-The RSMD is responsible for internal and external reporting, as well as for coordination, the implementation of methodology, the provision of independent control, and active assistance to the business (including training, methodological help, consultancy and planning) in the area of operational risk and business continuity management area as well.
+The ORMD is responsible for reporting in the operational risk management area, including coordination, the implementation of methodology, the assurance of independent control, advisory to business units and training.
+ORMD covers also business continuity and information security areas.
 Other risks related to operational risk are coordinated by special units, including the Compliance Unit, Communication Unit, Legal Unit and Tax Unit.